project-chip/connectedhomeip/docs/BUILDING_CMAKE.md

 ### Building cmake

-The version of cmake from apt-get (version 3.16.3) can have issues with the commands to build autoconf packages in third_party/nl\*.
-To use cmake in CHIP, build a local copy of cmake from source:
+The version of cmake from apt-get (version 3.16.3) has issues handling `ExternalProject_Add` commands to build autoconf packages in third_party/nl\*.
+Therefore, to use cmake in CHIP, build a local copy of cmake from source:

 ```
   cd ~/tools